Alberta Record

 • The winding-up provisions enable a comprehensive transition to the new model, impacting existing health authorities and their operations.

-• The broad regulation-making powers for the Lieutenant Governor in Council and Ministers allow for significant details of the new system to be defined through regulations, rather than primary legislation.
+• Broad regulation-making powers for the Lieutenant Governor in Council and Ministers allow significant details of the new system to be defined through regulations, rather than primary legislation.

 Other governance concerns